About Clark County

 You can register to vote in Clark County through the Clark County Board of Elections located at 3130 East Main Street, Springfield, OH 45503, or online at olvr.ohiosos.gov.
 Registration must be completed at least 30 days before an election to be eligible to vote in that election.
 Ohio voters can register online, by mail, or in person at the Board of Elections, public libraries, or BMV offices.
 Once registered, you can request an absentee ballot through the Board of Elections for any election without needing to provide an excuse.

 Property records in Clark County are maintained by the Clark County Recorder's Office at 31 North Limestone Street, Suite 200, Springfield, OH 45502, and can be accessed online at clarkcountyohio.gov/recorder.
 The Recorder's online database allows you to search for deeds, mortgages, liens, and other recorded documents by name, parcel number, or document type.
-For property tax assessments and valuations, visit the this jurisdiction Auditor's website, which offers a free GIS mapping system and property search tool showing ownership, tax history, and parcel characteristics.
+For property tax assessments and valuations, visit the local Auditor's website, which offers a free GIS mapping system and property search tool showing ownership, tax history, and parcel characteristics.

 Birth and death certificates for events occurring in Clark County can be obtained through the Clark County Combined Health District at 529 East Home Road, Springfield, OH 45503, or by calling (937) 390-5600.
 Certified copies cost $25.00 for the first copy and $20.00 for additional copies of the same record.
 In-person requests are typically processed immediately, while mail requests take 2-3 weeks.
 You must provide valid photo ID and demonstrate direct and tangible interest in the record, and records can also be requested from the Ohio Department of Health Bureau of Vital Statistics or ordered online through VitalChek.